mariohernandez/d8_components/README.md

 ### Other commands you can run
 * `npm run compile`: Will compile Sass only

+* `npm run watch`: Will watch for Sass changes and compile into CSS on save

 * `npm run styleguide`: Will compile styleguide only

 * `npm run compress`:  Will compress assets